 Top 9 Best Xbox One S External Hard Drives of 2017

 Searching for The Best Xbox One S External Hard Drive?

 I’m sure that if you found this article, you are searching for Xbox One S (XBO) external hard drive.
 And that’s no surprise, because if you bought your Xbox One S at launch, it’s capacity is just 500GB or 2TB if you have the highest possible capacity.

 The newest blockbuster games, like Halo 5: Guardians (46GB), Grand Theft Auto V (50GB) and Call of Duty: Black Ops III (48GB) can fill up the 500GB hard drive very quickly.
 Besides, you don’t even get 500GB at the beginning because of OS and other installed data.

 The Xbox One supports all USB 3.0 external hard drives with at least 256GB of capacity.
 That makes Xbox One S external storage upgrade very simple.

-All you need to do is to buy an external storage device and plug it in (also AC adapter for some drives).
+All you need to do is to buy your Xbox One an external storage device and plug it in (also AC adapter for some drives).
 And that’s all, your Xbox One S then should automatically recognize the drive, in case it doesn’t you need to go into Settings –> System –> Manage Storage device to format it for use.